| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Planned unit development (PUD)

 A PUD is a grouping of residential buildings.
-It could be made up of townhouses, condos, or single-family homes, and generally includes common areas such as pools, tennis courts, playgrounds, and parking.
+It could be made up of townhouses, condos, or single-family homes and generally includes common areas such as pools, tennis courts, playgrounds, and parking.
 PUDs almost always have HOAs and associated fees.

 Pocket listing

-A pocket listing is a property that’s being marketed quietly, in back channels.
+A pocket listing is a property being marketed quietly, in back channels.
 It can benefit sellers who value privacy or want to test the waters before listing publicly.

 Pre-approval